-The Instructional Media Center (IMC), sometimes referred to as the audio-visual department, is also located in the Hearnes Learning Resources Center.
-The IMC houses over 2,500 non-print educational items such as films, filmstrips, slides, audio tapes, and video tapes.
-The IMC staff will gladly provide guidance in locating non-print materials or applying audio-visual techniques in completing a class project.
-If you wish to review any of the materials in the IMC, please feel free to come in and use the media room.
-All materials housed in the IMC are listed in the Library on-line catalog.
-In addition, the IMC provides audio-visual equipment and materials for classroom use, audio-visual materials for student teacher use, photographic and video equipment for student projects and instructional design & production services to fill specific campus needs.
+The Instructional Media Center (IMC) is also located in the Hearnes Learning Resources Center.
+The IMC houses over 2,500 non-print educational items such as films, slides, audiocassettes, and videocassettes.
+All of these items are listed in the Library on-line catalog.
+If you wish to use any materials, please feel free to come into the IMC to review them.
+Also, the IMC staff will gladly assist you in locating non-print materials from off-campus sources or in applying audiovisual or video techniques in completing a class project.
+The IMC provides audiovisual/video equipment and materials for classroom use, audiovisual materials for student teacher use and photographic/video equipment for student projects.